Skip to product information

 Cherry wood starts light and darkens significantly in the first three months.
 From months 3 to 12, the darkening slows, reaching a deep, rich tone with red undertones.
 Walnut starts as a deep brown and gradually lightens over time.
 In the first three months walnut’s tone becomes warmer and lighter.
 From months 3 to 6, the change slows as it settles into a medium brown with golden or amber tones.
 In our opinion, the mature tones of both woods are preferable to the initial ones.

-Linseed oil means a breathable, naturally coarser finish
+Oil finishes mean a breathable, naturally coarser finish

 Many furniture companies seal their wood with an additive layer that closes the grain and can be sanded to a near mirror finish - the lacquer or polyurethane is being sanded rather than the wood itself.
 With a breathable oil finish, the wood’s grain is exposed, which is naturally coarser than sanded polyurethane or lacquers.